 The focus of this research paper was to determine if the activeness or passiveness of a social media user has an effect on how well the user remembers and finds interest in an advertisement.
 To find if or how these variables were related, high school students were randomly selected to participate in a two-part survey.
 In the first half of the survey, the students self-evaluated how active they were on social media using six questions with answer bubbles that could produce scores that were added together to find a quantifiable “social media score” for each participant.
 In the second half, students watched a five-to-ten minute explainer video on YouTube that was preceded by a short video advertisement, as one would see if he or she were watching a video on the platform on his or her own.
 After the full video had played, the students were asked a few questions about their experiences with the video and about advertisements in general.
 They reported if they remembered the advertisement and how interested they were in it after the full video had played.
 These answers could then be quantified and compared to the social media scores using the Chi-Square test and two-proportion z-test to find possible connections between the variables.
 The evidence was not strong enough to conclude that active or passive social media use had an effect on how well the students remembered the advertisements, but it could be concluded that passive users found advertisements more interesting than did more active users.
-These conclusions mean that an advertiser attempting to appeal to high school students might not find a difference between how active and passive social media users in the audience remember and apply the information in an advertisement, but they might reasonably be able to earn the interest of passive users more effectively than active users.
+These conclusions mean that an advertiser attempting to appeal to high school students might not find a difference between how active and passive social media users in the audience remember and apply the information in a display advertising campaign, but they might reasonably be able to earn the interest of passive users more effectively than active users.

 Introduction and Predictions